elugens/hello-javascript/docs/additional-questions/network-requests/fetch-api.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The credentials option specifies whether fetch should send cookies and HTTP-Authorization headers with the request.
 It has three parameters, including same-origin, include, and omit.
 The same-origin parameter is the default setting used only to send user credentials if the URL is on the same origin as the calling script.
 The include parameter gets used if we always want to send user credentials, even for cross-origin calls.
-(It should get noted that include requires Accept-Control-Allow-Credentials from the cross-origin server for JavaScript to access the response.).
+(We should note that include requires Accept-Control-Allow-Credentials from the cross-origin server for JavaScript to access the response.).
 The omit parameter gets used when we do not want to send or receive cookies.
 This behavior is like XHR’s withCredentials flag, but with three available values instead of two.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />